 How many teams will be selected to participate?

-All applications will be reviewed and evaluated by a panel of Amazon experts.
+All applications will be reviewed and evaluated by Amazon.
 Up to ten teams will be selected and sponsored by Amazon.
-All teams will receive a $250,000 grant intended to support two full-time students, a month of faculty time, free Alexa devices, and free AWS hosting including access to CPU and GPU based machines, SQL and NoSQL databases, and object storage.
+All teams will receive a $250,000 grant intended to support two full-time students and a month of faculty time, free Alexa devices, and free AWS hosting including access to CPU and GPU based machines, SQL and NoSQL databases, and object storage.
 See Official Rules for details.

 How many team members can our team have?

-There are no minimum or maximum team member requirements.
-All team members must be enrolled in their university throughout the duration of the competition.
+There is no minimum or maximum number of team members.
+All team members must be enrolled in their university throughout their participation.
 All teams will receive a $250,000 grant regardless of how many members are on the team.
 We recommend a team with four to six students with diverse fields of study or areas of expertise.